QuliyevImran/database/README.md

-# A first-level heading a database project made on python programming language
+#a database project made on python programming language